oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ![Run Stack](images/RunStack.png)

 ### Stack from GitLab
-First make sure to create a GitLab project out of this repository.
+**Note:** ORM requires the GitLab instance accessible over the Internet.

-Using OCI Console, navigate to Resource Manager service page and create a connection to your GitLab.
+Using OCI Console, navigate to Resource Manager service page and create a connection to your GitLab instance.

 In the **Configuration Source Providers** page, provide the required connection details to your GitLab, including the **GitLab URL** and your GitLab **Personal Access Token**.

 ![GitLab Connection](images/GitLabConnection.png)

-**Note:** the GitLab URL must be accessible over the Internet.

 Next, create a stack based on a source code control system.
 Using OCI Console, in the **Create Stack** page:
 1. Select **Source Code Control System** option as the origin of the Terraform configuration.